jamespan/investors-blog/_columns/Barrons_Weekly/2024-11-25/05-bitcoin-trading-stocks-after-hours-nyse-842d4e4a.md

 ---
-layout: content
+layout: post
 title: >-
   Bitcoin Trades All Night.
 Why Not Stocks?
 date: 2024-11-21 01:30 -0500
 author:
 tags: ['Markets', 'Feature']
+description: >-
-description: Wall Street is making a push for more extended hours in the stock market, and Trump’s incoming regulators are likely to approve.
+  Wall Street is making a push for more extended hours in the stock market, and Trump’s incoming regulators are likely to approve.
 What to know so you don’t lose your shirt.
 ---